mikeyhoward1977/easy-plugin-demo/readme.txt

 Once you have downloaded the plugin zip file, follow these simple instructions to get going;

-1. Go to the the Synchronized Post Publisher WordPress plugin page at [https://wordpress.org/plugins/easy-plugin-demo/](https://wordpress.org/plugins/easy-plugin-demo/) and click the **Download** button to download the zip file
+1. Go to the the Easy Plugin Demo WordPress plugin page at [https://wordpress.org/plugins/easy-plugin-demo/](https://wordpress.org/plugins/easy-plugin-demo/) and click the **Download** button to download the zip file
 1. Login to your WordPress multisite network administration screen and select "Plugins" -> "Add New" from the menu
 1. Select "Upload Plugin" from the top of the main page
 1. Click "Choose File" and select the **easy-plugin-demo.zip** file you downloaded